nanakoohashi/Statistics/Theory.md

 - **Discrete random variable**: take on a countable number of distinct values like the integers between 0 and 100.
 - **Continuous random variable**: take on any value within a range of values like the real numbers between 0 and 100.
 ### Discrete Probability Distributions: Probability Mass Functions
+**Probability Mass Function (pmf)**: the probability that a discrete random variable is exactly equal to some value (typically depicted as a table, plot, or equation).